fsschneider/DeepOBS/docs/user_guide/quick_start.rst

 ============

 **DeepOBS** is a Python package to benchmark deep learning optimizers.
-It currently supports TensorFlow but a PyTorch version is currently in development.
+It supports TensorFlow and PyTorch.

-We tested the package with Python 3.6 and TensorFlow version 1.12.
+We tested the package with Python 3.6, TensorFlow version 1.12 and Torch version 1.1.0.
 Other versions of Python and TensorFlow (>= 1.4.0) might work, and we plan to expand compatibility in the future.